 ESE 200.
 Advanced Topics in Environmental Science and Engineering.
-Units by arrangement; any term.
-Course on contemporary topics in environmental science and engineering.
-Topics covered vary from year to year, depending on the interests of the students and staff.
+Units by arrangement, any term.
+Course to explore new approaches to environmental problems.
+The topics covered vary from year to year, depending on the interests of the students and staff.

 Ge/ESE/CE 226.
 Sediment Transport Mechanics and Morphodynamics.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.